-In complete awe, I stared at the worn and tattered flag surrounded by masked people resembling surgeons hovering over it.
+In complete awe, I stare at a worn and tattered flag surrounded by masked people resembling surgeons hovering over it.
 Much larger than I expected, the flag’s story is even larger.
 I am looking at the flag that inspired Francis Scott Key to write the words that Americans cherish and proudly sing still today.

-The flag was on view at the Smithsonian National Museum of American History in Washington, D.C. while it was undergoing restoration.
+The flag was on view while it recently was undergoing restoration at the Smithsonian National Museum of American History in Washington, D.C.
 From dinosaur skeletons to log cabins, this three-story museum alone could consume a day!

 Children are not typically museum lovers, but I know they will thoroughly enjoy the Air and Space Museum.
 From the Wright (Brothers') Flyer to moon rocks you can touch, this museum contains the most significant collection of aviation and space artifacts in the world.